lisphm/A-Chassis/README.md

 3. Go into the <img src="https://github.com/lisphm/A-Chassis/assets/116984726/e57ba175-4357-4a07-893c-a5397a39b062" width="14px">Inventory tab
 4. Find and click the A-Chassis model to insert it into the place

-# Known Issues
+# Known Issues 🪧
 *Solved issues will be marked with **SOLVED** for one update cycle*
-1. Wheels glitch when approaching the car on spawn
+1. Wheels glitch when approaching the car on spawn ❌
-    - Setting network ownership on spawn (Doesn't work)
+    - Setting network ownership on spawn _(Doesn't work)_
-    - Disabling tire flex (Doesn't work)
+    - Disabling tire flex _(Doesn't work)_

-2. Entire car shifts when steering on "New" steering type
+2. Entire car shifts when steering on "New" steering type ❌
-    - Set this to "Old" until fixed (Temporary solution only, not recommended as it uses deprecated components)
+    - Set this to "Old" until fixed _(Temporary solution only, not recommended as it uses deprecated components)_
-    - RigidityEnabled set to False (Works, but with weak steering at high speed)
+    - RigidityEnabled set to False _(Works, but with weak steering at high speed)_
-3. Front wheel "F" still flips around on spawn (**Solved**)
+3. Front wheel "F" still flips around on spawn **(Solved)** ✔️
-    - Change both Attachment0 and Attachment1 on "F" to Vector.new(0, 180, 0) (Works)
+    - Change both `Attachment0` and `Attachment1` on "F" to `Vector.new(0, 180, 0)` _(Works)_
-4. Possible RPM jitter at low RPM
+4. Possible RPM jitter at low RPM ⚠️